-The Carimam project, led by a consortium composed of AGOA, the OFB and Toulon University, is a network of 16 monophonic acoustic stations spread through the Caribbean archipelagos [80] (Fig. 3.11).
+The Carimam project, led by a consortium composed of AGOA, the OFB and Toulon University, is a network of 16 monophonic acoustic stations spread through the Caribbean archipelagos.
 It aims at monitoring the rich marine mammal activity of the area.
-To manage such a wide number of stations, low-cost recording devices (HighBlue [13]) were sent to local environmental managers, who set them up on existing mooring lines close to the shore.
+To manage such a wide number of stations, low-cost and easy to install recording devices [11] were sent to local environmental managers, who set them up on existing mooring lines close to the shore.